jhnbyrn/951-KLR-PAGES/dme_map_info.md

 ### Units: Engine temperature
 Now we get into the territory that made me say this question of units is one of the hardest of all to answer.
 The DME uses an NTC temperature sensor which is not linear.
 Immediately after the temp sensor is read by the ADC, it's linearized using a special map.
 You can think of this map as a complementary curve that corrects the natural curve of the NTC sensor.
 The sensor value is also complemented (i.e. inverted) so that we end up with a linear scale where lower numbers correspond to lower temperatures.
 This is handy and intuitive, but the details of how all this is done can wait til another time.

 To cut a long story short for now, the temperature ends up as a fairly straight line with an offset of around 65 and a slope of somewhere around 1.46.
 With that in mind we can take any value in the code, subtract 65 and divide the result by 1.46 to get a pretty good value for the temperature in degrees C. This is not perfect but it's close.
 Bear in mind that the NTC sensors have a very wide tolerance range, and as a result the map headings are very approximate.
+My best guess is that the programmers had a map with the ideal, nominal values for reference when creating the map axis and our best shot at reproducing that would probably be to calculate the curves for both extremes of the allowed tolerance range, and then take the average.
+Instead, I took some measurements from a spare sensor I had lying around, so my measurements are definitely not ideal.